atsaloli/cf3-tutorial/source/100-190-Using_Examples-0240-Running_the_examples.md

-Note: CFEngine normally runs as "root" but it can be run as non-root, and some large organizations even run it as both root and non-root on the same system (running off different policies from different divisions of the organization, e.g. base config versus applicaiton-specific config).
+Note: CFEngine normally runs as "root" but it can be run as non-root, and some large organizations even run it as both root and non-root on the same system (running off different policies from different divisions of the organization, e.g. base config versus application-specific config).

 CFEngine agent requires a list of bundles to evaluate (a bundle is a